cp-algorithms/cp-algorithms/src/others/maximum_average_segment.md

 ### Finding the maximum/minimum subarray with constraints

-If the problem condition imposes additional restrictions on the required segment $[l,r]$ (for example, that the length $r-l+1$ of the segment must be within the specified limits), then the described algorithm is likely to be easily generalized to these cases — anyway, the problem will still be to find the minimum in the array $s[]$ with the specified additional restrictions.
+If the problem condition imposes additional restrictions on the required segment $[l, r]$ (for example, that the length $r-l+1$ of the segment must be within the specified limits), then the described algorithm is likely to be easily generalized to these cases — anyway, the problem will still be to find the minimum in the array $s[]$ with the specified additional restrictions.

 ### Two-dimensional case of the problem: search for maximum/minimum submatrix

 The problem described in this article is naturally generalized to large dimensions.
-For example, in a two-dimensional case, it turns into a search for such a submatrix $[l_1 \ldots r_1; l_2 \ldots r_2]$ of a given matrix, which has the maximum sum of numbers in it.
+For example, in a two-dimensional case, it turns into a search for such a submatrix $[l_1 \ldots r_1, l_2 \ldots r_2]$ of a given matrix, which has the maximum sum of numbers in it.

 Using the solution for the one-dimensional case, it is easy to obtain a solution in $O(n^3)$ for the two-dimensions case: we iterate over all possible values of $l_1$ and $r_1$, and calculate the sums from $l_1$ to $r_1$ in each row of the matrix.
 Now we have the one-dimensional problem of finding the indices $l_2$ and $r_2$ in this array, which can already be solved in linear time.